Characters: First Encounter Assault Recon

 - Sayonara, sucker!

-- Abhorrent Admirer: Towards Alice Wade, if a voice mail about sexual harassment is to be believed.
+- Abhorrent Admirer: Towards Alice Wade, if a voice mail about sexual harassment heard shortly after you meet him is to be believed.

 - The Cracker: He knows how to activate and deactivate the security system and probably can teach Betters a couple of hacking lessons.